microsoft/PQCrypto-VPN/pqap/README-raspberry-pi-PQ-VPN.md

 Please visit our project page at: https://www.microsoft.com/en-us/research/project/post-quantum-crypto-vpn/

+**These instructions have not been tested nor updated to work with PQCrypto-VPN 1.3.
+Contributions welcomed!**

 Device Hardware
 ----------------
 We tested with a Raspberry Pi 3 Model B (purchased in summer 2017).
 When the